bgamari/ghc-wiki-import/type-functions-iface.md

 Similarly, `HscTypes.ModDetails` maintains a cached summary of the type checked representations of family instances in `md_fam_insts :: ![FamInstEnv.FamInst]`.
-This computed from teh field `md_types` with `HscTypes.mkDetailsFamInstsCache`.
+This computed from the field `md_types` with `HscTypes.mkDetailsFamInstsCache`.